aiven/aiven-docs/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.md

     # IPv4 local connections:
     host    all             all             0.0.0.0/0               md5
     # IPv6 local connections:
     host    all             all             ::/0                    md5
     ```

-    :::note See also
+    :::note[See also]
-For more details on the configuration file\'s syntax, see [The
+For more details on the configuration file's syntax, see [The
     pg_hba.conf
     File](https://www.postgresql.org/docs/14/auth-pg-hba-conf.html).
 :::